Pharmacology of cell excitation

 Reserpine blocks the vesicular monoamine transporter (VMAT), which transports monoamine transmitters from the cytosol into storage vesicles in presynaptic cells.
 The VMAT is shared between adrenergic, dopaminergic, and serotoninergic synapses, and accordingly the effects of all of these transmitters are inhibited by reserpine.
 The drug has been used for antihypertensive therapy in the past, but it has been abandoned due to strong side effects, including impotence and depression.

-Reserpine binds to its target noncovalently but extremely avidly, which illustrates that irreversible and covalent binding do not always coincide.
-It has recently attracted some renewed interest as an inhibitor of ABC transporters such as P-glycoprotein.46
+Reserpine binds to its target noncovalently, but its affinity is so high that it will virtually never dissociate from its target, which illustrates that irreversible and covalent binding do not always coincide.
+It has recently attracted some renewed interest as an inhibitor of ABC transporters such as P-glycoprotein.47

 Degradation of norepinephrine